LIT-Protocol/docs/docs/sdk/wrapped-keys/generating-wrapped-key.md

 The full code implementation can be found [here](https://github.com/LIT-Protocol/developer-guides-code/blob/wyatt/wrapped-keys/wrapped-keys/nodejs/src/generateWrappedKey.ts).

-After executing the example implementation above, you will have a `generatedPublicKey` returned from the `generatePrivateKey` function.
-This will be the public key associated with the generated Wrapped Key.
+After executing the example implementation above, the `generatePrivateKey` function will return you an object containing the corresponding public key for your generated Wrapped Key, and the PKP address that is associated with it (and used to encrypt the Wrapped Key).

 With you new Wrapped Key, you can explore the additional guides in this section to sign messages and transactions:

 - [Signing a Message](./sign-message.md)
 - [Signing a Transaction](./sign-transaction.md)